-Intermediate consumption refers to all expenses on the production process of goods or services in the establishment in 2006, it covers items as follows:
+Intermediate consumption refers to all expenses on the production process of goods or services in the establishment in 2006, it covers items as follows;

-- (1) Purchase of raw materials and components - (2) Cost of production (Cost of fuels and cost of electricity used in production process, cost of repair and maintenance sales of goods of purchase, cost of repair and maintenance of machinery and equipment, etc.) - (3) Purchase of goods for resale - (4) Cost of contract and commission work - (5) Cost of sale (Advertising, transportation, commission, insurance premium, etc.) - (6) Administrative expenses (Administrative expenses minus value of rent on land, interest paid, bad debt and losses of currency exchange) - (7) Change in value of stocks of raw materials, parts and components
+- (1) Purchase of raw materials and components - (2) Cost of production (Cost of fuels and cost of electricity used in production process, cost of repair and maintenance sales of goods of purchase, cost of repair and maintenance of machinery and equipment, etc.) - (3) Cost of contract and commission work - (4) Cost of sale (Advertising, transportation, commission, insurance premium, etc.) - (5) Administrative expenses (Administrative expenses minus value of rent on land, interest paid, bad debt and losses of currency exchange) - (6) Change in value of stocks of raw materials, parts and components